symfony/symfony-docs/components/http_client.rst

     }

-If you have several clients, you must use any of the methods defined by Symfony to ref:`choose a specific service <services-wire-specific-service>`.
+If you have several clients, you must use any of the methods defined by Symfony to :ref:`choose a specific service <services-wire-specific-service>`.
 Each client has a unique service named after its configuration.

 Each scoped client also defines a corresponding named autowiring alias.